Last Updated: May 2026 — Prices and scam patterns verified from Reddit r/VietnamTravel + TripAdvisor 2025–2026

 Quan Thanh Temple area is quietest in the city at this hour.
 After a night’s rain, the courtyard smells like incense and wet stone in a combination that seems designed specifically to put you in a meditative state you didn’t ask for.

-Old Quarter markets before 10am — under the awnings on the small streets around 21.0285°N, 105.8512°E, vendors set up with hot ginger tea that some of them will hand you if you look cold and foreign.
-The stalls here are under cover; the prices are early-morning honest.
+Old Quarter markets before 10am — under the awnings on the small streets around 21.0285° N, 105.8512° E, vendors set up with hot ginger tea that some of them will hand you if you look cold and foreign.
+This is the best window to explore the Old Quarter streets properly — before tour groups descend and while the alley vendors are still in a good mood.

 Afternoon: Work With the Pattern

 Plan indoor activities for the 2–5pm window.
-Hoa Lo Prison (Hỏa Lò — 60,000 VND/$2.40 entry) is one of Hanoi’s most significant sites and infinitely better to see in quiet rain-day conditions than packed dry-season afternoons.
-The Vietnam Museum of Ethnology (40,000 VND/$1.60) is worth two hours in any weather.
+Hoa Lo Prison (Hỏa Lò — say: hwah loh — 60,000 VND/~$2.40 entry) is one of Hanoi’s most significant sites and infinitely better in quiet rain-day conditions than packed dry-season afternoons.
+The Vietnam Museum of Ethnology (40,000 VND/~$1.60) is worth two hours in any weather — the covered outdoor exhibits hold up even in moderate rain.

 If you get caught in the rain: duck into any cafe.
-Phin coffee takes six minutes to drip.
-The rain usually doesn’t last longer than 90 minutes at peak.
+The Hanoi coffee culture was practically built for waiting out storms — phin coffee takes six minutes to drip, and the rain usually doesn’t last longer than 90 minutes at peak.
 Wait it out.

 The one genuinely difficult moment: flooding.
 Near Hang Bac Street and around Dong Xuan Market, the storm drains overflow within 30 minutes of heavy rain.
 Ankle-deep water is common.
 I learned this the first August I was here, walking home from the Night Market in white canvas shoes at 9pm.
 I carried those shoes.
 Sandals are the correct footwear for Hanoi in rainy season, full stop.